GlueTranche/banking-api-workshop/my-website/docs/intro.md

 To begin using our APIs, you'll need to:

-1. **Register for an API key** - Sign up for a developer account and request credentials
+1. **Get your API Key** - Sign up for a developer account to receive your API key
 2. **Explore the documentation** - Read through the API specifications
 3. **Test in the sandbox** - Use our sandbox environment to test your integration
 4. **Go live** - Move to production when you're ready

 ## Authentication

-All Alpentor Bank APIs use API keys for authentication.
+All Alpentor Bank APIs use API Key authentication.
 Include your API key in the header of each request:

 ```
-Authorization: Bearer your_api_key_here
+X-API-Key: your_api_key_here
 ```

 For sandbox testing, you can use the following test API key:

 ```
-sk_test_alpentor_2025
+test_alpentor_2025_key
 ```

 ## Base URLs